cuba-platform/masquerade/README.md

 ## Run tests

-To run the test, first of all, you need to set ```cuba.testMode``` property to true in the web-app.properties file of your CUBA application.
-After that you need to start the application using Studio or Gradle tasks.
-To start application with Gradle run the following tasks in the terminal:
+To run the test, first of all, you need to set ```cuba.testMode``` property to true in the `web-app.properties` file of your CUBA application.
+After that, you should start the application using Studio or Gradle tasks.
+To start application with Gradle, run the following tasks in the terminal:

     gradle setupTomcat deploy createDb start

-If you run your tests in the Chrome browser, you need to edit standard test configuration for the test project in Idea.
-To do so, click the **Select Run/Debug Configuration** button, select *Edit Configurations*  in the drop-down list.
-In the VM options field add the following:
+If you run your tests in Chrome browser, you need to edit standard test configuration for the test project in IntellJ.
+To do so, click the *Select Run/Debug Configuration* button and select *Edit Configurations*  in the drop-down list.
+In the VM options field, add the following:

     -Dselenide.browser=chrome -Dwebdriver.chrome.driver=<your_path>/chromedriver.exe

-where <your_path> is the path to the chrome driver on your computer.
+where `<your_path>` is the path to the chrome driver on your computer.

 ![Create Configuration](images/testConfiguration.png)

-After that, select the simple test or the test class you want to run, right click on it and select 'Debug' option.
+After that, select the simple test or the test class you want to run, right click on it and select *Debug* option.

-To run the tests using Gradle add the following task in the ```build.gradle``` file:
+To run the tests using Gradle, add the following task to the ```build.gradle``` file:

 ```groovy
 test {